-An example I give regarding the dangers of buying a house during a separation comes from a consult we gave to a lady prior to Hurricane Harvey.
+I give an example regarding the dangers of buying a house during a separation from a consult we gave to a lady before Hurricane Harvey.

 This lady had not seen her husband in 20 years.
 During her separation she:

-- Bought a house with just her income
+- She bought a house with just her income

-- Paid off the house with just her income
+- She paid off the house with just her income

 - The house was just in her name

-The reason she came in for a consult had nothing to do with her concern for her house because in her mind it was her separate property.
+The reason she came in for a consult had nothing to do with her concern for her house because, in her mind, it was her separate property.
 The reason was that she had met someone new and wanted to marry that person.
-However, it is really difficult to marry someone new when you are already married.
+However, it is tough to marry someone new when you are already married.